Raider-Arts/megascan-link/README.md

 For a complete guide on all the options of the plugin refere to the [How to use documentation](https://megascan-link.readthedocs.io/en/latest/?badge=latest).

- - Download the plugin from the [Release Page](https://github.com/Raider-Arts/megascan-link/releases) or the [Substance Share Platform](http://todoaddlink) (plugin currently in review state) or [build it yourself](https://megascan-link.readthedocs.io/en/latest/prerequisites.html)
+ - Download the plugin from the [Release Page](https://github.com/Raider-Arts/megascan-link/releases) or you can [build it yourself](https://megascan-link.readthedocs.io/en/latest/prerequisites.html)

  - Install it in Substance Designer using the Plugin manager, you can find it under ``Tools > Plugin Manager..`` then click ``install`` and navigate to the path were you previously downloaded it